casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

    **Example 4:**

-   Alternative to previous example, give fitspw as array and produce a 2 fields MS:
+   Alternative to previous example, give fitspw as array and produce an output MS with 2 fields:

    .. code-block:: python